 If you do not currently have the level of English required for your course, our Centre for English Language and Foundation Studies offers a range of courses to prepare you for degree-level study in the UK.

-Customise your own VIP web page to access the information about Bristol you're most interested in.
+Create your own VIP page to receive exclusive news and updates about the aspects of university life you're most interested in.